A Yaktoku service

 Not a ChatGPT rewrite.

-Two voices reviewing your resume — a senior practitioner in your field and a recruiter who has screened ten thousand of them.
-You get back a written critique, specific to your document, sent to your inbox in minutes.
+Two voices read your resume.
+A senior in your field, and a recruiter who's screened ten thousand of them.
+You get a written critique back, specific to your document, in your inbox in minutes.

 $3 · delivered by email · typically under 10 minutes